lavaeater/suburban-commando/README.md

 - [x] *Player 0*
 - [x] Player Entity 1

+### Throw mechanics

+I want to have a max throw radius, but other than that, just a parable or throw trajectory that goes from where the player is to where the mouse is "hitting" right now.

 ### Objectives <- doing now
 Something on the map that the player needs to move to in order for the game to continue to the next level.